hediKS7/Ovarian_Tumor_Diagnostic/README.md

-# SeleneX – Ovarian Tumor Diagnostic Mini-Prototype
+# Ovarian Tumor Diagnostic Mini-Prototype

 SeleneX is a **Streamlit-based prototype app** for ovarian tumor diagnosis using a **fusion model** that combines ultrasound image analysis with clinical tabular data.
 The app demonstrates how deep learning and explainable AI can assist in medical decision support.